How To Make A New Year's Resolution That You Will Actually Keep

 We have all heard the expression “go big or go home” but sometimes going too big can be harmful.
 This can be especially true when it comes to our New Year’s resolutions.

-Step 2: Start Small and Develop a Plan
+Step 2: Start Small & Develop a Plan

-Original Resolution: I am going to be healthy.
+Original Resolution: I am going to be healthier.

 Step 3: Readjust As Needed